MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/configure-storage-reports.md

 > [!Important]
 > When you change the default parameters for a type of report, changes affect all incident reports and any existing scheduled report tasks that use the defaults.

-## To configure the default parameters for storage reports
+## To configure the default parameters for Storage Reports

 1. In the console tree, right-click **File Server Resource Manager**, and then click **Configure Options**.
 The **File Server Resource Manager Options** dialog box opens.